aragonone/pull-requests/README.md

 ## Configuration

+Tracked repos (and the user / organization headings) are configured via an environment variable.

+- `TRACKED_REPOS`: A comma-delimited list of repositories to track and automatically fetch pull requests from.
+Example configuration: `'aragon/aragon,aragon/aragon-apps,aragon/aragon-ui'`

+More documentation is available in [`env.sample`](./env.sample).

 ### Development

 - `GITHUB_TOKEN`: Personal Github token ([create one with the `repo` scope](https://github.com/settings/tokens), to decrease API throttling and allow  access of private repos during development. **NOT** meant for production usage.